-The existing habitat conditions at the proposed hydroponic greenhouse and foundation location consist of mowed lawn.
-The entire property is enclose with chain-link fence with a concrete base, and the closest forested area is approximately 190 feet west of the project area.
-There is one waterbody, Lago Ponceña, adjacent to the south of the property (Appendix A, Figure 3).
-Construction of the hydroponic greenhouse and foundation would not require and vegetation removal.
+The existing habitat conditions at the proposed greenhouse location consist of maintained mowed lawn.
+There are no wetlands located within the vicinity of the project area (Appendix A, Figure 3).
 Representative photographs of the proposed locations are provided in Appendix B.